gwils/ical/README.md

 I've setup on my server a crontab that will run this command every 5 minutes.
 My org-mode files are stored in dropbox, so this update is replicated to my dropbox which then my desktop computer will download if there is any change.
+Open the file e.g. `gc.org` into an Emacs buffer and enable `M-x auto-revert-mode`.

 ## Example output